rdb64-hobbies/see_and_select_tokens/README.md

 Made model selection configurable through a configuration file system.
 Done by Cascade with the following prompt:

 > Now let's make the set of available models in the model-select menu be configurable.
 Take the list of available models from a configuaration file.
 Also, remove the gpt2 default from the back-end functions.

+### Version 0.1.3

+Changed the token colors and probability thresholds (done by hand).
+Fixed the problem with the dropdown menu appearing below the generated tokens (done by Cascade).